 Children and youth under 13 must be accompanied by a parent.

-Albuquerque Zinefest will be in the History and Literary Arts Conference Room all day.
-Drop by to create a Globalquerque zine with abqzf, the organizers of the oldest, organized zine event in New Mexico.
+Drop by to create a ¡Globalquerque! zine with abqzf, the organizers of the oldest, organized zine event in New Mexico.

-The Global Village is OPEN throughout the day!
+And remember: The Global Village of Craft Culture & Cuisine is OPEN throughout the day!